antonioortegajr/HTML5-and-JavaScript-Access-to-Mobile-Hardware/README.md

 As HTML5 and JavaScript has evolved more and more areas of the mobile device hardware is available the browser.

 There are still some browser support issues.

+## Not meant to replace native mobile apps completely.